munificent/craftinginterpreters/book/types-of-values.md

 ^code table-not (1 before, 1 after)

-Because I knew were going to do this, that function already has a switch on the token type to figure out which instruction to generate for the operator.
+Because I knew were going to do this, the `unary()` function already has a switch on the token type to figure out which bytecode instruction to output.
 All we need to do now is add another case:

 ^code compile-not (1 before, 4 after)